 The story below is about my grandfather.
 It's set in the summer of 1959.
-I wrote it 25 years ago for SLANT.
+I wrote it some 27 years ago for SLANT.
 A version of it was later published in STYLE Weekly in 2000.

 by F.T.
 Rea